rgoshen/react-2/readme.md

 ## Part 3: React Snack or Booze

+### Description

+It is an assessment for the [Springboard](https://www.springboard.com/) React section.
+It is a cafe page which can show drink items and snack items.
+It also allows the user to add either a snack or drink item.
+There is no authenication required for this project.

 ### Requirements

 - The homepage should show the # of food items (“snacks”) and drink choices (“drinks”)